s1nghhhhh/pdf-wiz/README.md

 # pdf-wiz
 chat with multiple pdfs along with added conversational memory to maintain chat history and context
   <br>     -used streamlit for gui and python for backend
-  <br>     -integrated GROQ's LLM api to empower the application with advanced capabilities for processing natural language queries directly from uploaded PDF files.
+  <br>     -integrated <a href="https://console.groq.com/keys">GROQ's</a> LLM api to empower the application with advanced capabilities for processing natural language queries directly from uploaded PDF files.
   <br>     -utilized PyPDF2 package for extracting text from uploaded PDFs and splitting them into manageable chunks for processing
   <br>     -upload multiple pdfs at a time